StartArticlesTemu is traffic. The Brazilian market needs revenue

 Temu is traffic.
 The Brazilian market needs revenue

-And no permanence, no platform truly consolidates
+And without permanence, no platform truly consolidates.

 Rodrigo Garcia